juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/README.txt

 		All files related to the Nearest Neighbor Problem and the Simple Randomized Algorithm from the related CCCG 2019 Paper.

+	NN2 Directory:
+		Contains:

+		All files related to the Modified Box Version (NN2) of the implementation of the Simple Randomized Algorithm from the related CCCG 2019 Paper.
+Based on a Constrained Box Version of the orignal program (NN), contained in the NN directory.

 	-README.txt: